ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 ## Examples

-Pre-audit karaoke sidecar fix:
+The command used for a missing-karaoke-sidecar repair is:

 ```bat
 lrc2srt.py MiniLyricsFix --recursive --automatic-overwrites
 ```

-Run that from the batch root before `audit_music_batch.py`.
-It creates missing matching `.srt` sidecars only when a timestamped `.lrc` sidecar and `.txt` sidecar already exist.
+When the audit finds at least one timestamped `.lrc` plus matching `.txt` but no matching `.srt`, interactive mode offers to run that exact command from the batch root.
+The prompt defaults to Yes, streams the converter output, runs the recursive repair once for the batch, and re-audits the affected tracks.
+Its legend deliberately omits `F=Do All in Folder`, because the command already operates recursively over the entire audited batch root.
 Untimed/no-cue LRC files are skipped, leaving songs without usable karaoke timing for the later lyric/karaoke workflow.

 From the root of a batch, explicitly pass `.`: